 Union Bailout Update

 The fur is beginning to fly as new administrations, both in D.C. and in many of the states, begin to tie union issues to budget problems, and work to unravel the choke hold that Big Labor has had on legislative and regulatory processes the last few years.
 The NLRB backed down when 4 state Attorneys General rebuffed the NLRB General Counsel’s threat to sue.
-In a letter back to the
+In a letter back to the Attorneys General, the acting GC said, “As you have unanimously expressed

 Continue reading INK: February 25, 2011